TodWulff/V2.2526_Config/README.md

 -	Started the Harmonization efforts between config repositories with white space cleanup (horz, vertical, trailing, etc.)
--	Went through and validated that EVERY gcode block was instrumented (except where uncontrolled recursion would occcur), including non-macro blocks - I expect to have some of these efforts bite me in the backside, but as of now, it all boots and non-exhaustive tests indicate that the stars aligned
+-	Went through and validated that EVERY gcode block was instrumented (except where uncontrolled recursion would occur), including non-macro blocks - I expect to have some of these efforts bite me in the backside, but as of now, it all boots and non-exhaustive tests indicate that the stars aligned
 -	Nifty stats: 426 gcode macros, 523 gcode blocks (not all blocks are macros)